contentful/contentful-export/README.md

 Apart from those options, there are an additional ones that can be passed to it:

 * `errorLogFile` - File to where any errors will be written.

+# Limitations

+- This tool exports only your published Content Model, Content and Assets or move them to a new Contentful space.
+Editor Interfaces, Webhooks and Roles & Permissions will be supported in a next version of this tool.
+Drafts are not exported;
+- The content exported by this tool can only be imported to a new blank space.
+We curently do not support merging content into pre-existent spaces.
+- If you have custom widgets, you need to reinstall them manually on the new space;

+# Changelog

+Check out the [releases](https://github.com/contentful/contentful-export/releases) page.

+# License

+This project is licensed under MIT license.

 [1]: https://www.contentful.com